Compare Small Business Loans

 Merchant cash advances provide funds to small business owners in exchange for a percentage of the business’s income (usually credit card transactions) over time.
-Payments are generally made daily (and automatically) using a percentage of the business’s daily credit card income.
-The total amount to be repaid is calculated by a “factor rate,” which is a multiplier generally based on a business’s financial status.
+Payments are typically made daily (and automatically) as the business generates credit card transactions.
+The total amount to be repaid is calculated by a factor rate, a multiplier generally based on a business’s financial status.

 Merchant Cash Advance Terms and Features

 Merchant cash advances offer small business owners a quick and easy method to get funding immediately.
-The application process can usually be completed and approved within one day.
-There’s a very high approval rate and funding is usually available within a day or two.
+The application can usually be completed and approved within one business day.
+There’s a high approval rate and funding is usually available within a day or two.
 In addition, unlike many traditional business loans, merchant cash advances do not require collateral.
-The table below has more information on the terms and features of merchant cash advances.

 |Low Range||Average||High Range|